yk4to/genelic/README.md

     info     [id]  - Show license info.
     preview  [id]  - Preview license.
     list           - List all licenses.
+    upgrade        - Upgrade genelic.
+(Don't use this if you installed genelic from Homebrew.)
 ```

 The full list of license identifiers can be found on the [`github/choosealicense.com`](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses) repository.